sdeck51/jekyll-now/_posts/2016-3-1-Segmentation.md

 validation_labels = np.reshape(validation_labels, [-1, image_size, image_size, 1])
 {% endhighlight %}

+You should now be able to access all of the data.
 # Building the Model

 If you've gone through my Facial Feature Detector tutorial then this will be fairly similar.
 The main difference is that instead of building a custom model we're going to mimic the VGG 19 model.
 The reason we're doing this is because the paper mentioned at the beginning listed a few different networks that were used, which includes VGG 19, so I wanted to use the larger one.
 We also have access online to pretrained weights so we won't have to train the network from scratch.